emmygood/music-lyric-madness/README.md

 - People that have a love of music, to be able to put their knowledge to the test.

 ### New Site Users
-- As a new site user, I would like to gain a quick understanding of the theme of the game, so I can decide if I know enough to give it a go.
+- As a new site user, I would like to gain a quick understanding of the theme of the game, so I can decide if I know enough to play.
 - As a new site user, I would like to know what the game invloves, so that I can decide if I have enough time.
 - As a new site user, I would like to play the game of multiple devices.
 - As a new site user, I would like to follow simple, easy to follow rules of the game, so I can navigate throught the questions quickly.